 My life-long vocation is/was Aviation, where I worked for 40+ years as a professional pilot for numerous airlines & corporations.
 Occasionally I act as Pilot-In-Command of my 2005, 38', Allegro Bay (Class A) Motor Coach.

-I retired on April 15, 2008, from the Federal Aviation Administration after 21 years of Government Service as an Aviation Safety Inspector - Operations, based at the Orlando Flight Standards District Office, Orlando, FL.
-After retiring, my wife and I hit the road and enjoyed the full-time RV lifestyle until the summer of 2012 when we threw out the anchor due to high fuel and maintenance costs.
-We then bought a summer home in Lewistown, PA, my hometown.
-I'll spend most summers in Lewistown, PA, and relocate to Central FL for most winter months.
-This current winter (2013) I/we decided to winter in the far Southwest USA, mainly AZ and CA.
+I retired on April 15, 2008, from the Federal Aviation Administration after 21 years of Government Service as an Aviation Safety Inspector - GA Operations, based at the Orlando Flight Standards District Office, Orlando, FL.
+After retiring, my wife and I hit the road and enjoyed the full-time RV lifestyle until the summer of 2012 when we threw out the anchor and cut back on traveling.
+We bought a summer home in Lewistown, PA, my hometown.
+Currently I spend the summer months in Lewistown, PA, then I relocate to Central FL for the winters.
+I'm an official card carrying SnowBird.

 I became a HAM as a no-code Technician back in 1995.
 In 1996, I passed the 5 wpm Morse code element, earning Technician + privileges.
 In 1998, I passed the General Class written and 13 wpm Morse code element, earning General Class privileges.
 On August 11, 2000, thanks to FCC Amateur License Restructuring, I earned Amateur Extra Class privileges.
 No more tests for me!